-320. Introduction to Health Care Information Systems (3).
+Introduction to Health Care Information Systems (3).
+Pr., Admission to upper division School of Nursing.

 Explores health care information systems such as administrative data processing, clinical data processing, and medical information systems.
 Includes operation of microcomputers and fundamentals of programming.
 Students not admitted to the upper division nursing major may enroll in this course with permission of instructor.